 - Oil for frying

 - Place the okra pieces, buttermilk garlic salt, and pepper into a large bowl.
 Stir to combine.1 pound fresh okra pods1 cup buttermilk1 teaspoon garlic salt½ teaspoon ground black pepper

-- Line a large baking sheet with foil.
-Then, place a wire rack over the foil.
-Set aside.
+- Line a large baking sheet with paper towels then add a wire rack on top.
+Place a wire rack over a second baking sheet and set both aside.

 - Add the flour, cornmeal, garlic salt, onion powder, paprika, and pepper to a gallon-sized Ziploc bag.
 Close the top and mix the ingredients until well combined.¾ cup all-purpose flour¾ cup cornmeal2 teaspoons garlic salt½ teaspoon onion powder½ teaspoon sweet paprika¼ teaspoon ground black pepper

 - Work in batches and portion out about ¼ cup of the okra at a time.
 Let the excess buttermilk drip off, and place the pieces into the bag.
 Close the bag, and toss the okra around until it’s well coated.

-- Remove the okra pieces one by one using tongs, and place them on the wire rack.
+- Remove the okra pieces one by one using tongs, and place them onto baking sheet lined only with the wire rack.
 Make sure to separate them, so they don’t clump together.
 Repeat the process with the remaining okra.

 - Place about a dozen pieces of the okra into the oil at a time, and fry for 3-4 minutes or until it’s browned to your liking.
-Remove with a slotted spoon and drain on paper towels or another wire rack placed over paper towels.
+Remove with a slotted spoon and drain on the baking sheet with the wire rack and paper towels.

 - Repeat with the remaining okra.

 - Serve warm.
-See post for storage options.
+Scroll up and see the post for tips, FAQs, and storage options.